egel-lang/egel-lang.github.io/SEMANTICS.md

 ![A term](tree1.png)

-You could use a stack and push stack frames for F, G, and H. However, I wanted to experiment with another model, rewriting.
+You could use a stack and push stack frames for F, G, and H. However, I wanted to experiment with another model, graph rewriting.
 Note that since we're rewriting eagerly we're rewriting the outermost expression first.

-The operational semantics Egel uses is extremely simplistic: *Start* with the node which is to be rewritten first, *store* the result where necessary -the dotted line-, and *continue* with the next node to rewrite -the straight line-.
+The operational semantics Egel uses shown below is extremely simplistic: *Start* with the node which is to be rewritten first, *store* the result where necessary -the dotted line-, and *continue* with the next node to rewrite -the straight line-.

 ![Term traversal](tree2.png)